Faazil/100-days-of-devops/challenges/week-01/day-01.md

 - Verify the path exists: `ls -la /usr/sbin/nologin`

 **No home directory created:**
-- Make sure you included the `-m` flag in the useradd command
+- Ensure you included the `-m` flag in the useradd command

 ---